 Despite Sandy’s passion and dedication to the nursing profession, motherhood has been her greater vocation and privilege.
 When it was realized that David (the youngest of three sons) had differences, Sandy’s life became focused on maximizing his potential.
 She and Dave embarked on a journey in pursuit of his fulfillment.
 Nursing enhanced Sandy’s skills, perspective, and navigation, but life’s lessons and experiences, along with a relentless pursuit of knowledge and assistance, qualified their joint authorship.
 Family support and teamwork, especially from father/husband Frank, were central to their success.
 The three reside in a suburb of Cleveland, Ohio.

 David received the President’s Volunteer Service Award in high school, which was accompanied by a signed letter from President Barack Obama.
 He also earned two other prestigious awards at his high school graduation for Christian character and service to others.
 Dave performs in several theatre and choir venues; he participated in campus ministry activities while in college.
 He was voted onto the Notre Dame College Homecoming Court and was inducted into the Delta Alpha Pi International Honor Society.

 Sandy volunteered at a school for children with learning differences for almost four years, and she co-facilitated a support group at that same school.
-Sandy participated on the conference steering committee of the Milestones Autism Resources organization for 2 years; she has now advanced to serve as the co-chairperson of this acclaimed annual Milestones Conference.
+Sandy participated on the conference steering committee of the Milestones Autism Resources organization for 2 years; she has now advanced to serve as the co-chairperson of this acclaimed national Milestones Conference.

 David and Sandy strive to help others by sharing their life experiences via “Expect a Miracle” and public speaking.
 They seek to break barriers and stereotypes.
 It is their mission to enlighten the world about the realities and potentials of those with differences in order to foster understanding and embracement.